kaleemashraf21/nc-newsAPI/README.md

 ## 1. Project Summary

-**Northcoders News API (NC News)** is a backend project I created as part of the backend development block of my training.
+**Northcoders News API (NC News)** is a project I created as part of the backend development block of my training.
 The API was designed to provide programmatic access to application data, simulating the construction of a real-world backend service similar to platforms like Reddit.
 Through well-structured endpoints, this API allows users to interact with data related to articles, topics, comments, and users.
 This enables frontend applications to retrieve, display, and manipulate data efficiently.

 ## Link to the Hosted Version